 |Flag Size (H x L):||28" x 32"|

 Rays of sunshine rise from above the Union of flags to symbolize a new dawn that followed victory of the Allied Forces.
-These reach into a symbolic sky with four fighter / bombers to represent America’s role in the liberation of France.
-The presence of aircraft in WWI imagery on a textile of this sort is significant and something I have not before encountered.
+These reach into a symbolic sky with four war planes to represent America’s role in the liberation of France.
+The presence of aircraft in WWII imagery on a textile of this sort is of particular interest.
 While I have seen numerous other works of the same general sort, no two are alike in my experience and this is, hands-down, the most beautiful one that I have ever encountered.

 Mounting: The textile has been hand-stitched to 100% cotton, black in color, that was washed to reduce excess dye.
 And acid-free agent was added to the wash to further set the dye and the fabric was heat-treated for the same purpose.
 The mount was then placed in a black-painted, hand-gilded and distressed Italian molding.
 The glazing is U.V. protective plexiglass.